2015–16 AFC Bournemouth season

 The 2015–16 season was Bournemouth's first season in the Premier League (and their first ever season in the top-flight of English football) after gaining promotion in the previous season in their 126th year in existence.
 This season Bournemouth participated in the Premier League, FA Cup and League Cup.
-The season covers the period from 1 July 2015 to 30 June 2016.
+The season covered the period from 1 July 2015 to 30 June 2016.